About

 Welcome to CoHo!

 My name is Haley.
-My partner Kyle and I founded CoHo:Conway Hostel in 2021 to get more people outside.
+My partner Kyle and I founded CoHo:Conway Hostel in 2021 to get more people together & outside.

 A bit about us: Kyle and I are both born and raised New Englanders.
-We met teaching outdoor education and learning about the power of outdoor experiences first hand: they teach us who we are, who we can be, and how to connect to the world around us.
+We met teaching outdoor education and learning about the power of outdoor experiences first hand.
+Outdoor experiences and the connections they foster teach us who we are, who we can be, and how to engage with the world around us.

 At CoHo, we

-- Charge the lowest prices possible so everyone can enjoy the outdoors
+- Charge the lowest prices possible for a clean and comfortable stay, so everyone can travel (with joy)

-- Encourage folks of all abilities & backgrounds to challenge themselves responsibly and offer the resources to do so
+- Encourage folks of all abilities & backgrounds to engage with the outdoors, and offer resources to do so responsibly

-- Foster conversation in our shared spaces and with intimate events, because we can all use more community in our 21st century lives
+- Foster conversation and connection in our shared spaces with intimate events

-Ultimately, we are committed to offering unique and meaningful NH experiences for our guests.
+We are committed to unique & meaningful experiences for our guests.

 Happy adventuring--